Software I use

 File search

-Find and replace
+Search and replace

 Process viewer

 The process viewer I use is procps top (not to be confused with the original top by William LeFebvre or other implementations).
-See my top config.

-Text editors
+Text editor

 Not only is Emacs my favorite text editor; it's my all-time favorite app.
-I use Emacs for note-taking, spreadsheets, to-do lists, calendar, email, calculations, batch renaming, version control, static site generation, programming and more.
+I use Emacs for note-taking, spreadsheets, to-do lists, calendar, email, calculations, batch renaming, version control, static site generation, programming, and more.

 Note-taking